Nvidia puts a hold on RTX 3080 and RTX 3090 Founders Edition sales from its webstore

 Nvidia has announced RTX 3080 and RTX 3090 Founders Edition availability through Best Buy, as it works on improving its webstore.
-Following a turbulent launch for both graphics cards, in which its own store was hit by a wave of bots, Nvidia has promised to update its online store in order to better deliver its graphics cards to PC builders, and it has now seemingly seen fit to shut down RTX 30-series sales entirely as it goes about revamping its operation.
+Following a turbulent launch for both graphics cards, in which its own store was hit by a wave of bots, Nvidia has promised to update its online store in order to better deliver its graphics cards to PC builders, and it has now seemingly seen fit to shut down RTX 30-series sales through its own store and offer them elsewhere as it goes about revamping its operation.

 Best CPU for gaming: the top chips from Intel and AMD